asfadmin/hyp3-in-a-box/docs/_static/setup.rst

     Change the ``location`` parameter to be a valid WKT Multipolygon over your area of intrest.

-    Possible process_id's can be found py running a get_processes api call.
+    Possible process_id's can be found py running a get_processes API call.
 The ``Username`` and ``API Key`` can also be found as stack outputs.
+If the stack has been updated, these parameters will be in **Systems
+    Manager: Parameter Store**.
+Parameter names will be in the outputs of the stack.

     **Note:** Currently ``platform`` and ``crop_to_selection`` are not implimented, so they have no effect.
-    They must still be entered because of the api, parameter validation.
+    They must still be entered because of the API parameter validation.

 .. _Generate Ec2 Key Pairs: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html